Property Tax Information

 The City of Lexington is a multimillion dollar government operation.
 The Annual Budget for the organization, which must be adopted by June 30th, is the single most important policy statement made by City Council and the ultimate partnership between City Council, staff, citizens, customers and partner agencies for that fiscal year.
 Each year, as part of the budget adoption, City Council sets the City of Lexington property tax rate which generates tax revenue to support basic city government services such as police and fire protection.

-The City's property tax rate as of July 1, 2019 is $.65 per $100 valuation.
+The City's property tax rate is $.65 per $100 valuation.
 The total value of all taxable property is known as the City's tax base and is currently estimated at $1.56 billion.
 Additionally, the City levies an Uptown Special Tax District rate of $.20 per $100 valuation, as agreed upon by the Uptown merchants, to foster economic development and vitality in the Uptown Lexington business district.

 Property taxes for the City of Lexington are billed and collected by the Davidson County Tax Department and consolidated for convenience on one tax bill.